manassaloi/manassaloi.github.io/usesthis.md

 Inspired by [Uses This](https://usesthis.com/), the tools, services, and techniques I'm using to get things done

-Hardware
+## Hardware

-MacBook Pro (Space Grey, 15-inch, 2018)
++ MacBook Pro (Space Grey, 15-inch, 2018): Work computer.

-Work computer.
 Use it as my personal device too ;)

-One Plus 5

-The best bang for the buck.
++ One Plus 5: The best bang for the buck.
 The size is just perfect, as well as the button feedback, and being able to unlock it with Touch ID.
 The screen and performance have no equal, and the camera quality is incredible

-Apple In-Ear Headphones

-Borrowing from my girlfriend till I get my own :)
++ Apple In-Ear Headphones: Borrowing from my girlfriend till I get my own :)

-Kindle Paperwhite

-I bought it in 2015.
++ Kindle Paperwhite: I bought it in 2015.
 It is probably my most prized possession

-Apple Pencil

-Got it with my iPad.
++ Apple Pencil: Got it with my iPad.
 Super helpful to create handwritten notes

-Software
+## Software

-On Laptop
+# On Laptop

-Sketch

-Got a license thanks to Go-Jek.
++ Sketch: Got a license thanks to Go-Jek.
 Takes care of all my prototyping needs (also when I need to make memes)

-Atom

-Typing this on Atom
++ Atom: Typing this on Atom

-Google Chrome

-My primary browser.
++ Google Chrome: My primary browser.
 Bookmark Manager says I have got 6000+ bookmarks there.
-I use [AdblockPlus](https://chrome.google.com/webstore/detail/adblock-plus-free-ad-bloc/cfhdojbkjhnklbpkdaibdccddilifddb)to stop the annoying Youtube ads
+I use [AdblockPlus](https://chrome.google.com/webstore/detail/adblock-plus-free-ad-bloc/cfhdojbkjhnklbpkdaibdccddilifddb) to stop the annoying Youtube ads

-Microsoft Office Suite

-Can't live without Excel as a Product Manager
++ Microsoft Office Suite: Can't live without Excel as a Product Manager

-Slack

-For Office Communication
++ Slack: For Office Communication

-Zoom

-For conferencing
++ Zoom: For conferencing

-On iPad
+# On iPad

-iBooks

-To read epubs
++ iBooks: To read epubs

-Notes

-For handwritten notes
++ Notes: For handwritten notes

-On Phone
+# On Phone

-Loop Habits Tracker

-To track habits
++ Loop Habits Tracker: To track habits

-Castbox

-To listen to podcasts
++ Castbox: To listen to podcasts

-Pedometer and Pacer

-To count steps
++ Pedometer/ Pacer: To count steps

-InkPad Notepad

-Primary note taking app on my Phone.
++ InkPad Notepad: Primary note taking app on my Phone.
 I live my live through it

-Headspace

-For meditating
++ Headspace: For meditating

-Lithium

-To read ebooks on my phone
++ Lithium: To read ebooks on my phone

-Twitter App

-Ranting on Twitter is  therapy
++ Twitter App: Ranting on Twitter is  therapy